International-GNSS-Service/SLM/doc/source/installation.rst

 -----------------------------------

 The SLM ships with a number of :ref:`pre-defined routines <routines>`.
-If you do not have any existing logs to import you'll probably just want to run :ref:`routine_deploy`.
-Otherwise gather your logs into a single directory or tar file and run the :ref:`routine_install` routine:
+If you do not have any existing logs to import you'll probably just want to run :django-admin:`routine deploy`.
+Otherwise gather your logs into a single directory or tar file and run the :django-admin:`routine install` routine:

   .. code-block:: bash